storj-thirdparty/velero-plugin/README.md

 Be aware that the `Makefile` uses some Unix like tools that you may need to install depending of your Linux distribution and OSX and you will have to install for sure in Windows.
 While this local environment has been working fine in some Linux distributions and probably works in almost all of them, we believe that also works in OSX but we don't know if it will in Windows.

-NOTE Kind has some [known issues](https://kind.sigs.k8s.io/docs/user/known-issues/) and some of them are related with the OS and architecture.
+NOTE: Kind has some [known issues](https://kind.sigs.k8s.io/docs/user/known-issues/) and some of them are related with the OS and architecture.

 ### Development